 I think I can, I think I can, I think I can… the final (ahem!) push is on until your baby arrives and changes your world forever.
 While your hormones have probably already brought on some major nesting, your pregnancy brain might leave you feeling like there’s something you’ve forgotten.
 (And there inevitably is.)
-Here’s my list of 19 must-do’s for month 9 of pregnancy.
+Here’s my list of 20 must-dos for the last month of pregnancy.

 Last month of pregnancy checklist:

 1. Treat yourself to a mani/pedi.